fearlessdots/synctropy/README.md

 #### Creating a Crate

-To create a new crate, you can use the `crates create` command.
-This command will prompt you for a crate name and allow you to select a template, which provides a pre-configured setup for common synchronization scenarios.
-The newly created crate will have its own directory containing configuration files and hooks (accordingly to the template selected).
+To create a new crate, you can utilize the `crates create` command.
+This command will guide you through the process by prompting for a crate name and allowing you to choose a template.
+Templates provide pre-configured setups for common synchronization scenarios.

+If there are no crate templates available or if you prefer to have a minimal setup with just the crate directory and a `targets` subdirectory, you can select the `scratch` template.
+This template will only create the necessary directories and will not include any additional configuration files or hooks.

+After creating the crate, a new directory will be generated specifically for that crate.
+This directory will contain the relevant configuration files and hooks, based on the selected template.

 #### Managing Crates